ericdequ/GovCon/data/blog/the_basics_of_government_contracting_a_beginners_guide_to_getting_started.md

 # The Basics of Government Contracting: A Beginner's Guide to Getting Started

 Government contracting can seem like a daunting labyrinth, but for businesses looking to expand and secure steady revenue, it's an avenue worth navigating.
-In this blog post, we'll take you through the essential steps and tips to get started in government contracting, demystifying the process and setting you on the path to success.
+In this blog post, well take you through the essential steps and tips to get started in government contracting, demystifying the process and setting you on the path to success.

 ## Understanding the Landscape